mne-tools/mne-python/doc/manual/io.rst

    :start-after: data-formats-begin-content

 .. note::
-    MNE-Python is aware of the measurement units used by each manufacturer, and will always convert data into a common internal representation.
-See :ref:`units` for more information.
+    MNE is aware of the measurement units used by each manufacturer, and will always convert data into a common internal representation.
+See :ref:`manual-units` for more information.

 Importing data from MEG devices
 ###############################